hasundue/denopendabot/README.md

 ```

 Denopendabot takes advantage of the core engine of
-[udd](https://github.com/hayd/deno-udd), which is one of the most widely used
+[udd](https://github.com/hayd/deno-udd), one of the most widely used module
-module update libraries for Deno and supports
+update libraries for Deno, which supports
 [many registry domains](https://github.com/hayd/deno-udd#supported-domains).

 ### Update any SemVer